AdaGold/rainbows/README.md

 **TODO #2**
 Use your `rainbow` array to print out each color name in sequence.

-So your output could look like (or maybe something fancier):
+So your output could look like:

 ```
 red